Facts & Observations

 Site Location

-Given its location near residential housing and children’s schools, the site is fundamentally unsuitable for asphalt manufacturing.
+Given its location near residential housing and children’s schools, we would argue that the site is unsuitable for asphalt manufacturing.

 Residential